JuanChavarriaU/PhishGPT--Text-Email-content-Phishing-Detector-based-on-OpenAI-API/README.md

 # Project Name

-PhishGPT--Text-Email-content-Phishing-Detector-based-on-OpenAI-API
-This--is--a--capstone--project--for--Wizeline--Sprint.
+PhishGPT: Text Email/content Phishing Detector based on OpenAI API

 ## Overview

 The goal of this project is to show the capabilities of the gpt-3.5-turbo model to analyze and detect Phishing content.
 Given the current problems caused by this type of attack this is the first approch to a future embeded tool for companies.
+Also, This is a capstone project for Wizeline Developers Sprint.

 ## Files Overview

+## app.py

 This file contains the main Flask application responsible for handling user requests, interacting with the data processing module (`data.py`), and querying the OpenAI GPT-3.5 model through the `chat.py` module.
-## app.py

 ### Purpose

 `app.py` serves as the entry point for the Flask web application.
 It handles incoming HTTP requests, processes user input, interacts with the `data` module for text handling, and utilizes the `chat` module to obtain AI-driven responses based on user input prompts.